-8:30 a.m. to 4:30 p.m.
-(PST) Monday - Friday Reimer Student Centre Tel: 604.513.2082 Fax: 604.513.2071 Email: or esli@twu.ca Website: esli-intl.com Document Requirements All ESLI applicants must submit a completed ESLI application (www.esli-intl.com).
-In addition, any student planning to study in a TWU degree program must include the following: - Undergraduate Studies: official original transcripts from all schools attended, including high school and college or university, sent directly from the sending institution to TWU.
-Graduate Studies: official original transcripts from all college and universities attended, including high school and college or university, sent directly from the sending institution to TWU along with a - FCSA Evaluation of all former post secondary transcripts.
-ESLI Student Housing As university students, applicants to the ESLI program are eligible to live in TWU campus housing with North American roommates.
-Students who prefer to live with Canadian families may do so through the ESLI Homestay Program.
-ESLI students 21 years of age and over may choose to make their own housing arrangements.
-The ESLI office makes every effort to assist in this process.
-International Student Applications All students whose first language is not English or who have not completed the majority of their schooling in English should refer to the Undergraduate Admissions, Registration, and Enrolment section of this Calendar to determine eligibility for direct entry into a TWU degree program.
-Students who do not meet the University's language requirements may receive an offer of admission to TWU conditional upon the successful completion of the ESLI program.
-Conditional admission is granted for: - 1.
-Undergraduate Studies - 2.
-School of Graduate Studies Types of Programs Upon arrival, international students are evaluated and placed in one of five levels or into one of two Pre-Masters levels.
-Each ESLI level provides students with 25 hours of instruction per week.
-In addition to academic reading, writing, grammar and listening/speaking courses, ESLI programming also includes field trips and cultural transition support.
-ESLI students bound for graduate studies at TWU participate in the ESLI Pre-Masters program This program enables students to take university credit courses with language support as part of their ESLI studies to meet the qualifying studies requirements of their graduate program.
-Students may enrol in the ESLI program throughout the semester unless they are in the Pre-Masters Program which has an add/drop deadline for university courses.
-However, students arriving six weeks into the term or later are placed into regular academic ESLI classes and are given a general comprehensive final exam to evaluate their language progress.
-When successful, students progress to the next level.
-Trinity Language Centre (TLC) at TWU Olivia Zhang, PhD., Director Trinity Language Centre (TLC) partners with Trinity Western University to provide intensive academic English preparation for universitybound international students at TWU Richmond.
+Minor in Christianity and Culture: Catholic Studies Trinity Language Centre (TLC) at TWU Olivia Zhang, PhD., Director Trinity Language Centre (TLC) partners with Trinity Western University to provide intensive academic English preparation for universitybound international students at TWU Richmond.
 TLC aims to help learners to improve their academic English skills necessary for undergraduate or graduate studies, equip them with the learning strategies essential in North American educational context, and cultivate the cultural sensitivity and critical thinking for them to succeed their journey of international education in Canada.
-Programs at TLC use a English for Specific Academic Purposes model of English training which combines language training with academic content training.
+Programs at TLC use an English for Specific Academic Purposes model of English training which combines language training with academic content training.
 In this way the program of English training at TLC is specific to University bound students at the Undergraduate or Graduate levels.
 TLC has been granted the Designation Status by Private Training Institute of BC (PTIB), a member of Languages Canada (LC), and a proud supporting institute of BC TEAL (Teaching and Learning English as an Additional Language).
 Admission Requirements - 1.
 Applicants must be at least 16 years of age. - 2.
 A completed Application Form with signature. - 3.
 Application Fee of \$150 CAD (Non-Refundable) - 4.
-A copy of the passport (photo page) - 5.
+A copy of the passport (photo page) sep - 5.
 Proof of Status in Canada (copy of visitor visa/ study permit/ PR card or etc.) - 6.
 Entrance Placement Test CAEL application form (if necessary) Other Admission Requirements - 1.
 English Only students must be at least 16 years of age - 2.
 Applicants for undergraduate studies must have: - a) graduated from an accredited secondary school with a Canadian Grade 12 equivalent - b) completed four academic subjects (e.g., math, history, science) in their final year of high school with a minimum Canadian GPA of 2.3 More Information Hours: 9:30 a.m. to 5:00 p.m.
 (PST) Monday - Friday TWU Richmond (3rd Floor) Trinity Language Centre Address: 305-5900 Minoru Boulevard, Richmond, Canada V6X 0L9 Tel: 604-513-2191 ext.3581 Email: tlc@twu.ca Website: twu-tlc.ca Document Requirements All TLC applicants must submit a completed TLC application.
-In addition, any student planning to study in a TWU degree program must include the following: - · Undergraduate Studies: official original transcripts from all schools attended, including high school and college or university, sent directly from the sending institution to TWU. - · Graduate Studies: official original transcripts from all college and universities attended sent directly from the sending institution to TWU - · Foreign Credential Service of America evaluation of all former post-secondary transcripts.
+In addition, any student planning to study in a TWU degree program must include the following: - · Undergraduate Studies: official original transcripts from all schools attended, including high school and college or university, sent directly from the sending institution to TWU. - · Graduate Studies: official original transcripts from all college and universities attended sent directly from the sending institution to TWU · Foreign Credential Service of America evaluation of all former post-secondary transcripts.
 International Student Applications All students whose first language is not English or who have not completed the majority of their schooling in English should refer to the Undergraduate Admissions, Registration, and Enrolment section of this Calendar to determine eligibility for direct entry into a TWU degree program.
 Students who do not meet the University's language requirements may receive an offer of admission to TWU conditional upon the successful completion of the TLC program.
 Conditional admission may be granted for: